UK General Election 2024: Impact on mortgage rates and house prices

 mortgage options

-There are lots of factors that impact how people may choose to vote.
-But increasing mortgage rates and the wider cost-of-living crisis that has affected many people in the UK could be playing in voters’ minds.
+There are lots of factors that impact how people may have chosen to vote.
+But increasing mortgage rates and the wider cost-of-living crisis that has affected many people in the UK could have played in voters’ minds.

 When Conservatives came to power in May 2010, after the 2008 recession, according to the Bank of England the average rate for a two-year fixed-rate mortgage at a 75% loan-to-value (LTV) was 3.78%.